Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

 ## Bugs

 The AMD GPUs have a bug when used in HVM: each time you will reboot your windows HVM, it will get slower and slower.
-It is because the AMD GPUs is not correctly resetted when you restart your windows HVM.
+It is because the AMD GPU is not correctly reset when you restart your windows HVM.

 Two solutions for that:
 - Reboot your computer